-- Scenario Analysis and Strategy Consulting
+Scenario Analysis and Strategy Consulting

-Julia Coym is a Senior Analyst in Control Risks’ Global Risk Analysis practice, based in Shanghai.
+Julia Coym is an Associate Director in Control Risks’ Global Risk Analysis practice, based in Shanghai.
 Specialising in political, security and regulatory issues in China and North-East Asia, Julia leads the practice’s work in the automotive sector and has a decade of experience advising clients on how to respond to intensifying regulatory enforcement on environmental, anti-competition and anti-corruption issues, as well as industrial policy implementation.

 Her recent projects include: